 - In addition to these three categories, the SJC subsequently created a fourth category to protect those "performing important public deeds, even though the law does not absolutely require the performance of such a deed."
 Flesner v.
 Technical Communications Corp., 410 Mass.
 805, 810-811 (1991).
 Such deeds include, for example, cooperating with an ongoing criminal investigation.
 Id.

 - The SJC has also stated that "the internal administration, policy, functioning, and other matters of an organization cannot be the basis for a public policy exception to the general rule that at-will employees are terminable at any time with or without cause."
-King, 418 Mass. at 583 (employee not wrongfully terminated in violation of public policy where he participated in shareholder derivative action).
-As a further illustration of this point, in Wright, 412 Mass. at 474, a plaintiff nurse reported internal problems to high-level hospital officials and thereafter was terminated.
+King v.
+Driscoll, 418 Mass.
+576, 583 (1994) (employee not wrongfully terminated in violation of public policy where he participated in shareholder derivative action).
+As a further illustration of this point, in Wright v.
+Shriners Hosp. for Crippled Children, 412 Mass.
+469, 474 (1992), a plaintiff nurse reported internal problems to high-level hospital officials and thereafter was terminated.
 The SJC determined that because the nurse's reports concerned the organization's internal matters, there was no basis for a public policy exception to the at-will termination rule.
 Id. at 475.
 See Upton v.
 JWP Businessland, 425 Mass.
 756, 758 (1997) (no liability for discharge stemming from employer requiring employee to work overtime, even though such schedule interfered with employee's childcare responsibilities); Mello v.
 Stop & Shop Cos., 402 Mass.
 555, 558 n.3, 560-561 (1988) (no public policy violated where employee fired for reporting noncriminal wrongdoing by other employees.

 - Another way in which an employee can avoid the "at will" status is by arguing that he has a contract of employment based upon an employee manual or an employer policy statement.